ritza-co/learn-python-the-right-way/manuscript/appendix-c.md

         set smarttab
         map <f2> :w\|!python %

-When you edit a file with a .py extension, you should now have color systax highlighting and auto indenting.
+When you edit a file with a .py extension, you should now have color syntax highlighting and auto indenting.
 Pressing the key should run your program, and bring you back to the editor when the program completes.

 To learn to use vim, run the following command at a unix command prompt: